Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Proposed CLASP-Net

 \subsection{Model Architecture}

-Our pipeline exploits both CL for encouraging invariance to appearance changes and PL for encouraging equivariance to geometric image augmentations.
-This hybrid approach is consistent with the \textit{Equivariant Contrastive Learning} framework proposed in~\cite{dangovski2022equivariant}.
-The overall architecture of the proposed ACM-Net is presented in Figure \ref{fig:full_model}.
+Our pipeline exploits both CL for encouraging invariance to appearance changes and PL for encouraging sensitivity to geometric image augmentations.
+This hybrid approach is consistent with the \textit{E-SSL} framework proposed in~\cite{dangovski2022equivariant}.
+The overall architecture of the proposed CLASP-Net is presented in Figure \ref{fig:full_model}.

-At training time, ACM-Net is composed of two branches sharing the weights of an encoder model $\encoder$.
+At training time, CLASP-Net is composed of two branches sharing the weights of an encoder model $\encoder$.
 The first branch, denoted \textit{Appearance Module}, takes as inputs the original image $\im_i$ and an augmented version with modified appearance $\mathcal{T}_A\im_i$, then applies a contrastive learning loss in the representation space to bring the two descriptors closer.
-The second branch, denoted \textit{Geometry Module}, uses rotated versions of the original image, $\mathrm{R}(n\degree)\im_i$, and predicts the angle of the rotation $n$.
+The second branch, denoted \textit{Geometry Module}, uses rotated versions of the original image, $\mathcal{T}_G'\im_i = \mathrm{R}(n\degree)\im_i$, and predicts the angle of the rotation $n$.

-\textbf{Appearance Module.} The first branch, divided into two sub-branches (see Figure~\ref{fig:approach}), is similar to SimCLR \cite{ChenK0H20} with shared encoder $\encoder$ and MultiLayer Perceptron (MLP) $\MLPA$ mapping between the image domain and the latent representation space where the contrastive loss is applied.
+\textbf{Appearance Module.} The first branch, divided into two sub-branches (see Figure~\ref{fig:approach}), This setup is inspired by SimCLR \cite{ChenK0H20} and employs a shared encoder $\encoder$ and MultiLayer Perceptron (MLP) $\MLPA$ mapping between the image domain and the latent representation space where the contrastive loss is applied.
 Given original images $\im_i$ along with their augmented versions $\mathcal{T}_A\im_i$, the weights of the two networks are learned using a contrastive loss.
 This loss, formalized in Section~\ref{ssec:loss}, ensures that the descriptor of each version, \textit{e.g.}, $\encoder(\MLPA(\im_i))$, is similar to the descriptor of its corresponding view, $\encoder(\MLPA(\mathcal{T}_A\im_i))$, while distant from the other descriptors.
 The intuition behind this module is to force the encoder model $\encoder$ to learn features agnostic on the conditions (e.g. illumination, weather, season) under which the place was initially observed.